cavaliercoder/cavaliercoder.github.io/pages/books.md

 menu: Books
 ---

-I have had the great privilege of being mentored by world class people like Jim Collins, Eric Ries, Jez Humble, Jim Whitehurst, Patrick Lencioni, Kernighan and Ritchie, folks from the Google SRE team and many more leaders in business and IT operations through their elaborate and refined writings.
+The following books have all been instrumental in forging my career as a successful DevOps Lord.

-To me, the best measure of a book is whether it changes the way I think.
-The books in this list (in no particular order) are those which have had such an effect on me, as both an IT professional, and as a person.
+For me, the best measure of a book is whether it changes the way I think.
+The books in this list are (in no particular order) those which have had such an effect on me, both as a professional, and as a human bean.

-If you read any of these, please leave some thoughts in the comment section below.
+Love them or hate?
+Please leave some thoughts in the comment section below.

 ## Thinking in Systems
 <a href="https://amzn.com/1603580557" target="_blank">